Adventure and Northern Lights in Yukon

 Day 1 Whitehorse

-We'll greet you at the airport and bring you to your hotel in downtown Whitehorse where you'll be staying for the duration of this tour.
+Welcome to Whitehorse !
+You'll be welcomed at the airport and driven to your hotel in downtown Whitehorse where you'll be staying for the duration of this tour.
 All stores, banks and important sights are within easy walking distance of the hotel, so you may explore this lively northern town on your own.
-Night at the River View Hotel or similar.

 Accommodation: Hotel